About the Little Penguin

 Torches: Special wildlife torches are used with a red/ pink filter.
 This filter is used to minimise the disturbance to the wildlife.
 Once a penguin is found, we will use just one light on the penguin.

 Danger: We will be walking on the road near the ferry.
 Please watch out for cars and other traffic.
-There are about 30 steps, uneven walking surfaces and some cliff sections.
+There are some, uneven walking surfaces and some cliff sections.
 Please take your time and be careful.

 Walk on defined paths.
 Keep cats and dogs away from penguin areas.